mrahma04/password-generator-v2.0/README.md

 ### To use this Application

 - [Go to live link](https://whispering-depths-44425.herokuapp.com/)
-- Sign up using email address, username and password
+- Click 'Generate Password' to get started
-- Log in using your username and password
+- Answer questions in Window Prompts

 ### User Story